AbdomenAtlas-8K: Annotating 8,000 CT Volumes for Multi-Organ Segmentation in Three Weeks: Conclusion

-\textbf{\textit{Conclusion.}} Our study shows the effectiveness of an interactive annotation approach, which combines the expertise of an annotator with the capabilities of a trained AI model.
-By utilizing this approach, we were able to annotate 8,448 abdominal CT volumes of different organs within three weeks.
+Our study shows the effectiveness of an active learning procedure, which combines the expertise of an annotator with the capabilities of a trained AI model.
+It not only deploys multiple AI models to detect prediction errors but also prompts annotators to revise these potential failures.
+Using this approach, we successfully annotated 8,448 abdominal CT volumes of different organs within three weeks, expediting the annotation process by a staggering factor of 533.
 Furthermore, our experiments demonstrate that the interaction between human and AI models can produce comparable or even superior results than that of a human annotator alone.
 This indicates that our approach can leverage the strengths of both human and AI models to achieve accurate and efficient annotation.
 Leveraging our efficient annotation framework, we anticipate that larger-scale medical datasets of various modalities, organs, and abnormalities can be curated at a significantly reduced cost, ultimately contributing to the development of Foundation Models in the medical domain~\cite{willemink2022toward,ma2023segment,moor2023foundation}.